LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVC2.md

    ```
 #### How does it know?

-- the MVC Model binding system automatically maps the named parameters from the query string in the address bar to parameters in your method.
+- The MVC Model binding system automatically maps the named parameters from the query string in the address bar to parameters in your method.

 #### How Model Binding Works:
 1. When MVC receives an HTTP request, it routes it to a specific action method of a controller.
-2. It determines which action method to run based on what is in the route data, then binds it to the HTTP request to that action method's parameters.
+1. It determines which action method to run based on what is in the route data, then binds it to the HTTP request to that action method's parameters.

-3. Let's go back to the Route Template:
+1. Let's go back to the Route Template:
    - `{controller=Home}/{action=Index}/{id?}`

-4. movies/edit/2 -->
+1. movies/edit/2 -->
   - routes to the Movies Controller
   - Edit is the Action
   - accepts an ID (of 2 in this case. )